Cinema Discussion Group

 We meet in the comfortable surroundings of a pub for an evening of informal discussion and chat that can be as serious, moving, light-hearted or technical as you feel.

-We agree which films we are watching in advance and then see them, before heading to the "Moon Under Water" for the discussion night.
+We agree which films we are watching in advance and then see them, before heading to the Bailiff Bar at The Old Courts for the discussion night with a 7.30pm start.

 The group discusses as broad a range of films as possible, from mainstream masterpieces to European arthouse productions, non-Western films, documentaries, genre movies, all-time classics, silent cinema...anything, really.